 - Composition/consistency.
 Chemical and organic compositions used in the manufacture of food, such as binders, emulsifiers, stabilisers, thickeners, gelling agents or preservatives, are proper to Class 1.
 They are used to enhance or otherwise alter the consistency and durability of the food. - Colour.
 Colourants in general are classified in Class 2. - Flavour.
-Essential oils for enhancing flavour belong to Class 3. - Health related.
-Veterinary or medical additives and nutritional supplements, such as digestives, anti-parasitics, antacids, trace element preparations or vitamin supplements, are meant to sustain or improve the health condition of humans or animals.
-They are therefore proper to Class 5.

-Fillers/bulking agents for animal feed.
+Essential oils for enhancing flavour belong to Class 3. - Fillers/bulking agents for animal feed.
 Class 31 contains complementary foodstuffs, or additional foods, used mostly as bulk fillers with little or no nutritional value.
 Examples of such goods would be corncobs, peanut hulls or cereal by-products.